7te3ep/7te3ep/README.md

 ## Neural networks from scratch

 I like re-implementing neural nets without frameworks — it forces you to actually understand what's happening.
+Soon I will try to implement backpropagation.

 | Project | Stack | What it is |
 |---|---|---|